SafeMed-Nepal/frontend/README.md

 ## Notes

 - The frontend already supports optional reviewer comments.
+- Published remedies are marked as reviewed by a doctor rather than "verified" in the current UI.
 - The current API wrapper uses `credentials: 'include'` to preserve cookies with the backend express server.
 - The app should be refactored so admin/reviewer dashboard state is cleaner and less congested.